Important Entry Requirement & Application Update

 In order to qualify for this course, you will need at least one of the following:

-- GCSE Grade C including Mathematics or English or Welsh 1st Language, and GCSE Science, as required by the route of progression to university.
+- GCSE Grade C or equivalent in English or Welsh 1st Language, GCSE Grade D or equivalent in Mathematics or Numeracy and GCSE Science, as required by the route of progression to university.
 You should have at least three years of relevant life skills gained after compulsory education.

 As part of the application process, you will be asked to attend an interview to give you the opportunity to discuss the course.